Paulo-Rogerio/kubernetes-certifications/CKA/learning/k8s.md

 https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#an-example-of-a-pod-that-uses-pod-affinity

 #
-# PodAntiAffinity is a rule used to prevent certain Pods from running close to each other.
+# Pod affinity is a rule used to determine the execution proximity between Pods.
 #
+# Encourages Pods to be scheduled near other Pods with specific labels (e.g., to reduce latency between services).
+#
 # It is widely used to:
-# -high availability
 # -load distribution
-# -avoid single point of failure
 # Get the doc because the syntax is puck and guarantee the labels because it is the key to it working.
 #
-# Let's deploy postgres to the postgres worker and I don't want the frontend pod on the same worker
+# Let's deploy postgres to the postgres worker and I want the frontend pod on the same worker.

 # Defining Label
 #
 kubectl label node worker01 prgs/postgres=true
-kubectl label node worker01 app=database
+kubectl label node worker01 app=frontend

 # Creating Deployment
 # The label will be used to match the affinity of the backend deployment